mmistakes/minimal-mistakes/docs/_docs/14-helpers.md

 ## Responsive Video Embed

 Embed a video from YouTube or Vimeo that responsively sizes to fit the width of its parent.
+To help with GDPR compliance, the theme is using the privacy enhanced version of both providers out of the box.

 | Parameter  | Required     | Description                                                |
 | ---------- | ------------ | ---------------------------------------------------------- |